Want to go tubeless? Here are all your options in tyres.

 Tubeless tyres are gradually gaining popularity as more riders become convinced that their improved ride and increased resistance to punctures are worth the cost of new wheels and tyres and the sometimes problematic fitting process.
 If you’re about to make the switch, here’s a look at your tyre options.

 When tubeless tyres for road wheels first appeared you had very few choices.
 Hutchinson made tyres, Shimano and Stan’s NoTubes made wheels and conversion kits and, er, that was it.
-Now many tyre makers offer tubeless options, though Michelin and Continental are notable hold-outs.
+Now almost all tyre makers offer tubeless options, and even long-time hold-outs Michelin and Continental are on board.

 Bontrager offers a range of three tyres badged Tubeless Ready, which means what you need to get them working is sealant and either Bontrager’s special rim strips if you have Bontrager wheels, or other tubeless compatible wheels and valves.
 In ascending order of raciness, they’re the AW2, R2 and R3.
 We’ve tested and liked the latter as part of the Bontrager Road TLR Upgrade Kit.